micahchoo/beehive_poster_viewer/README.md

 * If you click on the one that looks like a dotted square with a line through it, you can go into FULL SCREEN mode, where your entire monitor will be taken up with poster -- this is highly recommended for the beehive posters, they really look awesome this way.

 * If you click on the the one that looks like a chain link, you can get a URL that will point to whatever portion of the poster you are looking at _at that moment_ (zoom level and boundaries), so you can send to someone else or bookmark or put in a web page to refer to that particular portion of poster.
-(I plan to try to make this work better in the future, so you can always just copy and paste the URL from the browser location bar; but not yet)

 * If you just want to explore the poster without the narrative, click the up arrow in the top right corner of the narrative box, and it will disappear to give you a full screen of poster.
 A honeycomb button representing lines of text will appear, which you can click on to restore the narrative box.